caglagezgen/getir-nodejs-records-api/README.md

 ## Demo
-1. Welcome to Getir Record Api.
+1. Welcome to Getir Record API.
+There is 2 kind of servers such as local and prod.

  ![image](./src/demo/screen1.png)